 Complaint.
-A complaint that must be reported to the Commission pursuant to 555 CMR 1.01(1): Transmittal of Complaint by Agency to Commission.
+A complaint that must be reported to the Commission pursuant to 555 CMR 1.01(1).

 Compulsory Legal Process.
 A demand that is issued by or through a federal or state court or party to litigation, including any demand made by summons, subpoena, discovery request, or judicial order.